 - The process is slow compared to other printing techniques

-As a new printing option, all-over printing has opened the doors to all kinds of new possibilities, but it is still in early stages of development and therefore not free of faults.
+As a new printing option, all-over printing has opened the doors to all kinds of new possibilities, but it is still in the early stages of development and therefore not free of faults.
 The most important of them being that any crease or wrinkle the t-shirt might have during the printing process will mess up the print and leave an obvious white spot instead of colour.
-The person conducting the procedure must be very careful and make sure the t-shirt is perfectly flat at the time of printing, otherwise, the final product may end up looking like a white spotted Dalmatian.
+The person conducting the procedure must be very careful and make sure the t-shirt is perfectly flat at the time of printing, otherwise, the final product may end up looking like a white-spotted Dalmatian.

 Timeless All-Over Print Trends — because who knows if we’ll get out of this year alive!

 Human nature is to make art out of the bad.
 If you consider yourself a trendsetter and this is the first you’ve heard of customised bulk All-Over-Print T-shirts and garments, then where the hell have you been?

 Overall, all-over printing is a great choice to have for marketing managers, merch managers, businessmen and the like, who wish to explore their creativity in production.
 Due to its almost non-existent limitations, the possibilities are almost endless when it comes to its visual prowess.

 If you’re looking into adding all-over printed apparel to your stock during this year, or you need a bulk of all-over shirts for your snazzy event in London, we suggest these timeless patterns as examples to inspire you: